 HOME OF AN AWARD WINNING QUILTER -

-This is a journal of many of the quilts I've made.
-Lots of t-shirt quilts and memory quilts.
-Click on "older posts" at the bottom of the page, or click on each month's list of past posts (at the right) to find links to most of my other work.
+This is a journal of many of the quilts I've made - lots of t-shirt quilts and memory quilts.
 If you want to see a specific type of quilt, there is a list of "labels" down the right side that will take you to what you want to see.

 I'd love to hear your comments on my projects.
-Feel free to post a note here (click on the word "comment" at the end of the post) , or you can contact me at email@example.com with any comments or questions.
-I have disallowed anonymous comments - I have been getting some spam, so please register with Google or Open ID in order to leave a comment Thanks, Sue
+Feel free to post a note here (click on the word "comment" at the end of the post) , or you can contact me directly.
+See info on the above tab.

 Thanks for visiting . . .